alphagov/fourth-wall/README.markdown

  - `interval`: Update interval for monitored repos in seconds (default: 60)

-The Gist should be a JSON file with this syntax:
+The Gist should contain one or more JSON files with this syntax:
 ```json
 [
   {